-- 1 Open 5-3-1 Payroll Calculations. - 2 Using the data control, select a payroll calculation.
+- 1 Open 5-3-1 Payroll Calculations.

+- 2 Using the data control, select a payroll calculation.

 - 3 On the menu bar, click Options > Update Employees > Update Default Rate and Maximum, and select one of the following:

-- a ALL Employees
+- ALL Employees

-- b 'Current' Employees
+- 'Current' Employees

-- c Employees with this Calculation
+- Employees with this Calculation

 - 4 On the File menu, click Save.